 - Most likely.
-It appears likely that the Trump administration will (i) increase use of trade remedies and enforcement mechanisms, including the AD/CVD laws, anti-circumvention proceedings, and safeguards; (ii) withdraw the United States from the TPP; (iii) request renegotiation of the NAFTA; (iv) bring WTO disputes more frequently, (v) eventually pursue bilateral FTAs; and (vi) make minor changes to the CFIUS review process, perhaps to target investments by foreign SOEs for additional scrutiny. - Less likely.
+It appears likely that the Trump administration will (i) increase use of trade remedies and enforcement mechanisms, including the AD/CVD laws, anti-circumvention proceedings, and safeguards, while taking credit for high profile actions under Section 337; (ii) withdraw the United States from the TPP; (iii) request renegotiation of the NAFTA; (iv) bring WTO disputes more frequently, (v) eventually pursue bilateral FTAs; and (vi) make minor changes to the CFIUS review process, perhaps to target investments by foreign SOEs for additional scrutiny. - Less likely.
 It is possible, though less likely than the aforementioned actions, that the Trump administration will: (i) utilize Section 301 of Trade Act of 1974 to take specific and direct action to counter perceived unfair trade practices by foreign countries; (ii) designate China as a "currency manipulator"; (iii) seek to unilaterally raise tariffs on US trade agreement partners under the tariff modification authority set forth in TPA and various FTA implementing bills; (iv) achieve a substantial renegotiation of the NAFTA; (v) continue US involvement in the TTIP, the TISA and/or the EGA; and (vi) seek to expand the scope of CFIUS's review powers beyond national security issues (to include, for example, economic security or reciprocity issues). - Least likely.
-It is unlikely that the Trump administration will: (i) use statutes such as Section 232 of the Trade Expansion Act, TWEA, and IEEPA to impose across-the-board tariffs on imports or punish "outsourcers"; (ii) achieve major, substantive renegotiation of the WTO Agreements or withdraw the United States therefrom; (iii) achieve the inclusion of trade-balancing mechanisms in US FTAs through renegotiation thereof; or (iv) withdraw the United States from FTAs.
+It is unlikely that the Trump administration will: (i) use statutes such as Section 232 of the Trade Expansion Act, TWEA, IEEPA, and Section 338 of the Tariff Act to impose across-the-board tariffs on imports or punish "outsourcers"; (ii) achieve major, substantive renegotiation of the WTO Agreements or withdraw the United States therefrom; (iii) achieve the inclusion of trade-balancing mechanisms in US FTAs through renegotiation thereof; or (iv) withdraw the United States from FTAs.

-Given the legal and practical constraints on Presidential authority over trade policy, US trade policy under the Trump administration will likely turn more interventionist but avoid Mr. Trump's most aggressive proposals.
-Given that the more aggressive proposals could have serious legal, political, and economic ramifications, it appears unlikely that the Trump administration will seek to implement them.
-Rather, it appears likely that the Trump administration will employ less controversial tactics - such as more aggressive use of US trade remedy laws and enforcement mechanisms.
-Similarly, while the Trump administration might be reluctant to withdraw outright from US trade agreements, it might aim to renegotiate such agreements instead.
+Given the legal and practical constraints that President Trump would face if he were to implement all of his primary campaign promises on trade, US trade policy under the Trump administration will likely turn more interventionist but avoid Mr. Trump's most extreme proposals.
+First, given that the extreme proposals would have serious adverse legal, political, and economic ramifications, there is a strong chance that the Trump administration will not seek to implement them.
+In lieu of implementing such proposals, it appears likely that the Trump administration will employ less controversial tactics - such as more aggressive use of US trade remedy laws and enforcement mechanisms - in an effort to live up to the interventionist rhetoric used by Mr. Trump during the campaign.

-These conclusions merit caution, given that Mr. Trump has not outlined his trade policy agenda in detail and has not announced his appointments for key trade-related positions.
-However, recent statements by Mr. Trump's advisors lend support to this view.
+These conclusions merit caution, given that Mr. Trump has made conflicting statements on trade policy, has not outlined his trade policy agenda in detail, and has not announced his appointments for key trade-related positions.
+However, recent attempts by Mr. Trump's advisors to walk back candidate Trump's more extreme trade policy proposals lend support to this view.
 For example, Commerce Secretary nominee Wilbur Ross has repeatedly downplayed the Trump administration's desire to impose an across-the-board 45 percent tariff on imports from China.
 Rather, Mr. Ross has stated that President Trump would use the threat of such a tariff as a negotiating tactic, and would only do so as a last resort if negotiations fail.
-Mr. Ross has also recently acknowledged the benefits of FTAs, even noting that Mexico's success in attracting foreign investment is due in part to the country's numerous trade agreements, including with the European Union.
-Treasury Secretary nominee Steve Mnuchin, meanwhile, did not give a definitive answer when asked whether the Trump administration would declare China a currency manipulator and thereby impose countervailing duties on Chinese imports.
+Ross has also hedged on dismantling US FTAs, even noting that Mexico's success in attracting foreign investment is due in part to the country's numerous trade agreements, including with the European Union.
+Treasury Secretary nominee Steve Mnuchin, meanwhile, refused to confirm that the Trump administration's would, as promised, declare China a currency manipulator and thereby impose countervailing duties on Chinese imports.
 Both men also have emphasized tax and regulatory reform over protectionism.
-These developments suggest that President-elect Trump might take a less interventionist approach to trade policy than many have come to expect given his campaign statements.